• Skip to main content

 • Pour this batter into two greased and floured round cake pans (Dimensions: 9x2).

-• Bake at 350 degrees for 40 minutes or until an inserted toothpick comes out clean.
+• Bake at 350 degrees F for 40 minutes or until an inserted toothpick in the center comes out clean.

 Notes